kazcare/cheesy-cheese/README.md

 ### Recipe Pages
     There are currently 2 recipe pages available, Mac n Cheese and Cheesy Pizza.
+    These recipe pages have same header and footer layout, instead of body text these have list on ingredients and procedure of cooking the specific food.

 ### Sign Up Page